Building a 5G world we can all trust

 5G will introduce private networks.
 It will give enterprises "communications autonomy."

-In the past, only verticals such as government, aviation, and defence considered these questions.
+In the past, only verticals such as government, aviation, and defense considered these questions.
 But 5G and the IoT will change this.
 Smaller enterprises from a variety of sectors will come into the market.

-The data-driven network must be cyber secured
+The data-driven network must be cyber-secured

 5G will ramp up threats to cybersecurity and data privacy